1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 ```
 Please see the [configuration reference for the bed mesh](https://www.klipper3d.org/Config_Reference.html#bed_mesh) for more detailed information.

-There's even an [approach which probes the specific area you're going to print on](https://gist.github.com/ChipCE/95fdbd3c2f3a064397f9610f915f7d02) before staring the print.
+There's even an [approach which probes the specific area you're going to print on](https://gist.github.com/ChipCE/95fdbd3c2f3a064397f9610f915f7d02) before starting the print.

 Besides that, you can also use manual bed leveling in addition to the ABL, see the belonging description in the official Klipper documentation [here](https://www.klipper3d.org/Manual_Level.html).
 This is especially useful for people who replaced the stock spacers of the bed with [adjustable spacers](../hardware/bed/#different-spacers) for being able to tram the bed itself as well.